cieloaloy/cse15l-lab-reports/lab4.md

 ## Step 4: Edit the file, fixing the bug

 I typed `nano ListExamples <Enter>` to open the bugged file in the nano editor.
 After entering the nano editor, I held down `<down>` for 42 lines and held down `<right>` to navigate to the right by 12 characters.
-I used `<backspace>` to turn the "1" into a "2" in order to fix the bug.
+I used `<backspace>` to delete the "1" in "index1" and typed `2` in order to fix the bug.

 ![Screenshot_20230226_080719](https://user-images.githubusercontent.com/122492228/221474561-5f52ccce-0a61-4108-b709-e5457ffa2774.png)